chauff/cse1500-web-transcripts/Lecture-1.md

 ### Content-Length

-The content-length contains the size of the entity body in the message.
+This header field contains the size of the entity body in the message.
 It has two purposes:

-1. to indicate to the client whether or not the entire message was received.
-If the message received is less than what was promised the client will make the same request again.
+1. To indicate to the client whether or not the entire message was received.
+If the message received is less than what was promised, the client should make the same request again.

 2. The header is also of importance for so-called *persistent connections*.
 Building up a TCP connection costs time.
 Instead of doing this for every single HTTP request/response cycle, we can reuse the same TCP connection for multiple HTTP request/response messages.
 For this to work though, it needs to be known when a particular HTTP message ends and when a new one starts.

 ### Content-Encoding

 Content is often encoded, and in particular **compressed**.
+The four common encodings are:

+- `gzip`
+- `compress`
+- `deflate`
-The four common encodings are `gzip`, `compress`, `deflate` or `identity`, the latter indicates that no encoding should be used.
+- `identity` (this encoding indicates that no encoding should be used)

 How do client and server negotiate acceptable encodings?
 If the server would send content in an encoding for which the client requires specific software to decode but does not have, the client receives a blob of data but is unable to interpret it.
 To avoid this situation, the client sends in the HTTP request a list of encodings it can deal with.
 This happens in the `Accept-Encoding` request header, e.g. `Accept-Encoding: gzip, deflate`.

-Why bother with encodings at all?
-If an image or video is compressed by the server before it is sent to the client, network bandwidth is saved.
-There is a **tradeoff** however: compressed content needs to be decompressed by the client, which increases the processing costs.
+But why bbother with encodings at all?
+If an image or video is compressed by the server before it is sent to the client, **network bandwidth is saved**.
+There is a **tradeoff**, however: compressed content needs to be decompressed by the client, which **increases the processing costs**.

 ### Content-MD5

 Data corruption occurs regularly, the Internet spans the entire globe, billions of devices are connected to it.
 To route a message it has to pass through several devices, all of which run on software.
 And software is buggy.
 MD5 acts as a sanity check.

 MD5 stands for **message digest** and is an important data verification component: the message content is hashed into a 128 bit value.
 Once the client receives the HTTP response it computes the checksum of the content as well and compares it with the checksum in the header field.
-If there is a mismatch, the client assumes that the content is corrupted and requests the content again.
+If there is a mismatch, the client should assume that the content has been corrupted along the way and thus it should request the content again.

 ### Expires